Singapore

 Courts

 Currently, there is no use of AI for judicial decision-making or outcome prediction in court proceedings.
-AI use in Singaporean courts is, as at September 2025, limited to case management.
+AI use in Singaporean courts is, as at March 2026, limited to case management.
+The use of AI must be disclosed only where the court deems it necessary (see below).

 Case management